christian-mall/tangible-interaction-with-busts-and-statues/README.md

 ![plasterHead01](https://user-images.githubusercontent.com/44895720/90313893-4519a200-df10-11ea-8af2-313304300255.jpeg)

 As can be seen there are a few darker spots on it.
 That is from the spray that has been used and that is why on subsequent experiments less of the spray was used.

+## Capacitive Sensing

+This section will describe how the capacitive sensing capabilities have been built, what materials have been used etc.

+For this project the following two Arduinos got used for the programming:

+* ARDUINO UNO REV3 (got used to implement the capacitive sensing)
+* ARDUINO MEGA 2560 REV3 (was used for the prototype that involves RFID which will get explained later on)

+There’s a "Capac- itive Sensing Library" for Arduino that can turn two or more Arduino pins into a capacitive sensor with the help of copper foils and resistors.
+These sensors can then sense the capacitance of the human body.
+There are also dedicated sensors available that can be bought but the approach with the copper foils offers two important advantages.
+They are much slimmer and their size can be adjusted because one can just cut a sensor into the desired size and shape and they also offer more customization on the software side so that the sensor can be programmed exactly the way which is best suited for the particular project.